sharetribe/ftw-daily/docs/extend-listing.md

 ```

 In the snippet above, the capacity options are passed to the `ListingPage` as a property, with the
-default proprty value pulling the options from the custom config (`marketplace-custom-config.js`).
+default property value pulling the options from the custom config (`marketplace-custom-config.js`).
 This way the listing page test can define it's own capacity options that are in line with test data
 used in the test and custom config changes will not affect test results.